Eczema

 What causes eczema?

-Too much scratching can lead to infection if the surface of the skin is broken.
-Signs of an infection include yellowish, crusty skin (often on top of the eczema), red, swollen bumps and pus-filled blisters.
+Too much scratching of the itchy rash can cause thickened skin.
+If the skin becomes broken, there is an increased risk of infection.
+Signs of infection include yellow crusting (often on top of the eczema), swollen bumps or blisters, and pus-filled blisters.

 Some people with eczema may lack a specific type of protein, called filaggrin, in their skin.
 This protein serves as a protective barrier from allergens, irritants and infections.
-When filaggrin is lacking, it weakens the skin barrier function of the skin.
-Some people with eczema also have high blood levels of Immunoglobulin E, or IgE, which are antibodies produced by the immune system that set off allergy symptoms.
+When there is not enough filaggrin, it weakens the skin barrier.

 What are the different types of eczema?